hamzasayed596/FX/README.md

 Binary search is applied to approximate the root.

 ## Usage
-You can just download the file "F(x).exe" and run it
+You can just download the file "fx.exe" and run it